Register and call remote AI models in AlloyDB

 To use the Google Vertex AI models, you must add Vertex AI permissions to the IAM-based AlloyDB service account you use to connect to the database.
 For more information about integrating with Vertex AI, see Integrate with Vertex AI.

-Set up authentication for other model providers
+Set up authentication for custom-hosted models

 For all models except Vertex AI models, you can store your API keys or bearer tokens in Secret Manager.
 This step is optional if your model doesn't handle authentication through Secret Manager—for example, if your model uses HTTP headers to pass authentication information or doesn't use authentication at all.